Skip to content

 • Optional: uv — the fastest way to install and run aegis.

-You can mix and match — install only the providers you actually use. aegis init detects what's available and offers only those.
+You can mix and match — install only the providers you actually use.
+The ConfigPanel + aegis config agent add only let you wire up providers that are actually on PATH.

 Install